#GrillMaster series: How to cook a New York Strip Steak with Roasted Bone Marrow - Meat N' Bone

-Some people say you can either love a Ribeye or a New York Strip.
-However, at Meat N’ Bone we could hardly pick.
 Our New York Strips as just as tender and flavorful as our Ribeyes.
-The real difference is in the uniformity, the New York presents a texture and flavor that is very uniform on the whole steak.
+The real difference is in the uniformity.
+The New York presents a texture and flavor that is very uniform on the whole steak.
+On the other hand, a ribeye steak tends to be less uniform so you may get some extra succulent and juicy parts.

 We carry a large variety of New York Strips:

-• Miami Strip: A small 7-8oz new york, a bi-product from when we cut our larger steaks.
+- Miami Strip: A small 7-8oz new york, a bi-product from when we cut our larger steaks.
 Graded USDA Choice G1, but sometimes it can be as high as Wagyu BMS 6-7.

-• G1 Certified: High grade USDA Choice Wet Aged for 30 days
+- G1 Certified: High grade USDA Choice Wet Aged for 30 days

-• G1 Certified USDA Prime: High grade USDA Prime Wet Aged for 30 days
+- G1 Certified USDA Prime: High grade USDA Prime Wet Aged for 30 days

-• Wagyu Angus Cross: Crossbred of Wagyu and Angus cows.
+- Wagyu Angus Cross: Crossbred of Wagyu and Angus cows.

-• Wagyu BMS6-7: Beefy, from one of America's best Wagyu Programs from Colorado.
+- Wagyu BMS6-7: Beefy, from one of America's best Wagyu Programs from Colorado.

-• Wagyu BMS 8-9: Best in class Wagyu from Australia, not as rich as A5 but extremely marbled.
+- Wagyu BMS 8-9: Best in class Wagyu from Australia, not as rich as A5 but extremely marbled.

-• Miyazaki-Gyu A5: Considered the best Japanese Wagyu in the world.
+- Miyazaki-Gyu A5: Considered the best Japanese Wagyu in the world.

 We also carry Dry Aged New York Strip, which we call Kansas as it is Bone-In.

-We are going to cook this Strip with a side of roasted bone marrow, one of the most delicious eats ever.
+We are going to cook this strip with a side of roasted bone marrow, one of the most delicious eats ever.
+If you have never tried bone marrow, you should.
+Note that you can do exactly the same recipe with any steak.

 Let it sit, we will come back to the steak.

-You can also use your grill, Bone Marrow is very simple to cook.
+You can also use your grill.
+Bone marrow is very simple to cook.

 I used our Smoked Salt & Pepper blend, but season however you prefer.
-The bone marrow will be the ultimate seasoning so do not use something that will overwhelm it.
+The bone marrow will be the ultimate seasoning, so do not use something that will overwhelm it.

 Because the New York Strip is not as fatty as other cuts, I like adding a bit of oil to my pan.
 Avocado oil is best as it has a lower smoke point.

-Step #05: Time to cook the steak
+Step #5: Time to cook the steak.

 We will cook for 3 sides per minute.